On the Euler characteristic of a relative hypersurface: Abstract

 \section{Abstract}

-From a relative viewpoint an equation defining a complex hypersurface may be viewed as an equation for a hypersurface \emph{fibartion} once its numerical coefficients are promoted to sections of line bundles over a base variety.
-MacPherson's functorial Chern class transformation then permits us to compute the Euler characteristic of such relative hypersurfaces in terms of invariants of its base in two ways, the first of which involves pushing forward constructible functions and the second involves pushing forward Chern classes.
-While pushing forward constructible functions involves analysis of singular fibers and the discriminant of relative hypersurfaces, for the latter method we prove a base-independent pushforward formula which reduces the computation of the Euler characteristic of relative hypersurfaces to simple algebraic manipulations of rational expressions determined by its divisor class in a projective bundle.
-We illustrate our methods by applying them to an explicit family of relative hypersurfaces of arbitrary dimension and degree.
+We derive a general formula for the Euler characteristic of a fibration of projective hypersurfaces in terms of invariants of an arbitrary base variety.
+When the general fiber is an elliptic curve, such formulas have appeared in the physics literature in the context of calculating D-brane charge for M-/F-theory and type-IIB compactifications of string vacua.
+While there are various methods for computing Euler characteristics of algebraic varieties, we prove a base-independent pushforward formula which reduces the computation of the Euler characteristic of relative hypersurfaces to simple algebraic manipulations of rational expressions determined by its divisor class in a projective bundle.
+We illustrate our methods by applying them to an explicit family of relative hypersurfaces whose fibers are of arbitrary dimension and degree.